 Qualified applicants must have completed an ACGME-accredited General Surgery residency prior to starting fellowship and must be either board-eligible or board-certified by the American Board of Surgery.

-Interview offers will be sent by email, typically between March and June of the interview year.
-Interviews are conducted during July and August, and positions are filled through the NRMP Match.
+Interview offers will be sent via email.
+Interviews are typically conducted between April and July, and positions are filled through the NRMP Match.

 Fellows who are able to obtain a Texas license prior to starting fellowship are appointed as faculty and are given the opportunity to take faculty trauma and emergency surgery call.
 With two in-house trauma/critical care faculty 24/7/365, assistance is immediately available during call periods.